AnasBenAmor10/ELT-Pipeline-Automation/README.md

 By following these resources, you can effectively integrate dbt with Airflow and streamline your data pipeline workflows with Astronomer Cosmos.

 ## Pipeline Success
+## **Capture: Successful Pipeline Execution**

+Once the pipeline runs successfully in Airflow, you can capture the result by taking a screenshot of the **Airflow DAG** in the "Success" state.
+Follow these steps:

+1. Open the Airflow UI (`http://localhost:8080`).
+2. Navigate to your DAG (`dbt_dag`).
+3. Trigger the DAG and wait for it to complete.

 Below is a screenshot of the successful execution of the pipeline in Airflow: